 On 8 November 2019, the Milan court issued its verdicts, finding five former employees and one current employee of Deutsche Bank guilty and sentencing them to either 3 years and 6 months or 4 years and 8 months.
 Deutsche Bank was found liable under Italian Legislative Decree n.
-231/2001 and the court ordered the seizure of alleged profits of € 64.9 million and a fine of € 3 million.
+231/2001 and the court ordered the seizure of alleged profits of \in 64.9 million and a fine of \in 3 million.
 The Court also found Deutsche Bank has civil vicarious liability for damages (to be quantified by the civil court) as an employer of the current and former employees who were convicted.
 The sentences and fines are not due until the conclusion of any appeal process.
 The final judgment was issued by the Court on 13 May 2020.
 Deutsche Bank and the six former or current employees filed an appeal to the Milan Court of Appeal on 22 September 2020.
-The Milan Court of Appeal scheduled the first hearing of the appeal on 2 December 2021 and will then schedule the following hearings.
+The Milan Court of Appeal has scheduled the hearing of the appeal to commence on 2 December 2021 and conclude on 31 March 2022.